linode/docs/docs/applications/game-servers/install-black-mesa-on-debian-or-ubuntu.md

 {: .note}
 >
-> The **game** parameter specifies the game's files directory, don't change it.
-This is the only parameter you can't write in server.cfg, because it specifies the game folder, where the server.cfg file itself is.<br />
+> The **game** parameter specifies the game's files directory; don't change it.
+This is the only parameter you can't write in server.cfg because it specifies the game folder, where the server.cfg file itself is.<br />
 > The **hostname** parameter specifies your server's name in the browser list.
 By default it's specified in server.cfg, so the +hostname parameter is overridden by it.<br />
-> The **map** parameter specifies which map the server needs to start with.
+> The **map** parameter specifies the map with which the server needs to start.
 You must write the name of the map file without the prefix.<br />
 > The **maxplayers** parameter specifies the maximum number of players allowed to play on the server.<br />
 >
 > You can read the entire list of parameters on the [Valve Wiki](https://developer.valvesoftware.com/wiki/Command_Line_Options).